-There are plenty of ways to access your device if you forgot a password or ID.
+There are a few ways to access your device if you forgot your Apple ID or password.
 However, it is comparatively harder if you lose access to your iPhone.
-The question stands: how to reset Apple ID and password or regain access to an iPhone without the Apple ID or password?
+The question stands: how to reset Apple ID and password or regain access to an iPhone without an Apple ID or password?
 In this article, we will present the answer to these two questions with a comprehensive tutorial.

 What is an Apple ID?